SciML/DiffEqDocs.jl/docs/src/solvers/bvp_solve.md

 ## Recommended Methods

 The `MIRK` methods are recommended in most scenarios given their improved stability properties over the other methods.
 They have adaptivty and sparsity handling which allows for them to handle large-scale and difficult problems.
 However, they are not compatible with callbacks / event handling (i.e. discontinuities), and in such cases [Shooting methods](https://en.wikipedia.org/wiki/Shooting_method) are required.
 There are single shooting methods and multiple shooting methods available in BoundaryValueDiffEq.jl.
 Shooting methods should be used with an appropriate ODE solver such as `Shooting(Tsit5())` or `MultipleShooting(5, FBDF())`.
-Additionally, in many cases, single shooting method `Shooting` may be faster if it converges, though it is a lot less numerically robust.
+Additionally, in many cases, single shooting method `Shooting` may be faster than collocation methods if it converges, though it is a lot less numerically robust.
 Multiple shooting method `MultipleShooting` is more stable and robust than single shooting method `Shooting`.

 ## Full List of Methods